hydroes/int-content-shared-libs/README.md

 Testing and qa in the project encompass unit and e2e tests.
 Tests can be found in the tests directory.
  - e2e tests are written in gerkin syntax and follow cucumber methodology
- - e2e tests use the chrome driver to run tests, chrome needs to be installed in the OS
  - selenium and java are not required to run the tests
- - Test examples can be found ([here](https://github.com/mucsi96/nightwatch-cucumber/tree/master/examples)) Test reports can be found in the tests/reports directory.
+ - Test examples can be found ([here](https://github.com/mucsi96/nightwatch-cucumber/tree/master/examples))
+ - To run a specific test feature file: npm run e2e-tests tests/e2e/features/test.feature Test reports can be found in the tests/reports directory.

-- To run e2e tests:
-npm run e2e-tests
+- To run e2e tests: (ensure the files are being served, run npm start on local) npm run e2e-tests
 - To run unit tests:
 npm run unit-tests